mongo-dart/mongo_dart/doc/change_notes.md

 #Recent change notes

+###0.0.11

+- Refactorings in GridFS.
+Tetst for GridFS added.

 ###0.0.10

 - New syntax cleanUp.
 Next revisions will be published on pub.dartlangl.org.
 No more need to use git dependency for dependend application.